These steps will get you started

 Turn co-curriculars into experience.
 Make the most of your participation in extra-curricular activities, volunteer work, or campus jobs.
 This is where you can build important skills that will last a lifetime.

-Plan for your summer internship, and consider an academic year internship locally.
+Plan for your summer internship, and consider an academic year internship on campus or locally.
 Your career advisors or your major advisor can suggest options for credit.

 Who are your contacts?
 Create a list of people in your professional network: faculty, students, former employers, your friends’ parents and your parents’ friends, etc.

 Network.
 Build a profile on LinkedIn, a key networking tool.

 Apply yourself.
 Start applying for summer internships in the fall; deadlines can come early for the best opportunities!

 Go to career related events.
 Attend at least one career fair and two employer information sessions to see how employers and students interact at these important events.
 Introduce yourself to at least two representatives and start a conversation about what you and they have to offer.

 Thinking about graduate school?
 If you’re considering graduate school, discuss this with your major advisor.
 Even if you don’t want to enter immediately after college, you should preview your options.

 INTERNSHIPS!
 This is your peak internship summer.
 If you have not yet had an internship, now is the time!
 Even if you have, this is your most important summer to do this, and in certain industries (financial sector, tech sector), internships during the summer before senior year can result in full-time job offers for after graduation.

 Talk.
 Try to hold at least two conversations about your career plans with professionals, ideally in your field of interest.
 These conversations can be low-stakes and exploratory.
 By practicing this kind of dialog, you can refine your thinking and rehearse the important interview skill of talking about yourself and your ambitions.